Artificial life field station

 How to explore

-- Lower mutation to let dominant replicators stabilize
+- Lower mutation to let persistent structures stabilize

 - Raise mutation to keep the soup turbulent